 I was "working remotely" and didn't even know the term at the time.
 I loved it!

 After a few years, I started feeling like I needed some help.
-I eventually hired a few people including a junior developer, Kevin VanGelder, who is still with my company to this day.
-Over the next several years, I grew the business from just me to a dozen, including a project manager, design department, and many developers to share the load.
+I eventually hired a few people, many of whom are still with my company to this day.
+Over the next several years, I grew the business from just me to over a dozen, including a project manager, design department, and many developers to share the load.
 We went from small business websites to larger web applications and native mobile apps.
 It was an intense and rewarding experience.

 In late 2015, I felt like I had pushed ClearSight as far as I could go, and was running up against some of my own limitations.
 Todd Werth and I had become good friends and we were working together on several open source projects.
 After a lot of discussion between us, we merged our two companies and created the design and development agency Infinite Red.

 That brings us to today.
 My role is Chief Technology Officer as well as head of technical sales.
 My day-to-day work is leading our technical team and developing partnerships and relationships with other businesses.
 I'm very lucky to have Todd and Gant Laborde as partners and we've built a company of about 30 awesome designers, developers, and support staff.